cavenditti/yapp/docs/roadmap.md

 ## Planned features and changes:

- - Detailed pipelines.yml specification
+ - Clear and detailed pipelines.yml specification
+ - Better comprehensive docstrings
+ - Better tests
- - Aliases for inputs, outputs and steps
+ - Aliases for inputs, outputs and steps [in progress]
  - More flexible outputs (allow defining for which steps each output should be used)
  - A good and working example
  - Pipeline status monitor class example
- - Better comprehensive docstrings
- - Better tests
  - Allow importing from Jupyter notebooks
  - Consider permitting repeted tasks in a single pipeline (can this be useful?)
  - For each step, keep track of the inputs required in future steps.
 So that unneeded ones can be removed from memory
  - Graph data flow between jobs
+ - Automatic deployment to cloud